DosMike/VillagerShops/README.md

 -----
 - `vshop.edit.admin` edit any shop, create admin shops, `/vshop save`, `/vshop reload`, `/vshop list`, `/vshop tphere`
 - `vshop.edit.player` is required to create your player shop
-- `vshop.edit.import` is required to turn existing entities into shops with `/vshop import`
+- `vshop.edit.import` is required to turn existing entities into shops with `/vshop import`, `/vshop release`
 - the add, remove and delete command are always available for shops you own
 - `vshop.create.<ENTITYTYPE>` is required for each entity type a player should be allowed to create, where colons are replaced with dots and dashed are taken out. so for example `minecraft:villager`s would require `vshop.create.minecraft.villager`
 - `vshop.edit.identify` for `/vshop identify`